der-nico/elevator-problem/README.md

 # elevator-problem
-The following repo contains the solution for a prototype of and elevator.
+The following repository contains the solution for a prototype of and elevator.
 The program simulates the behaviour of the elvator with given tasks

 The following classes are defined